michaelx/Shaarli/doc/md/Troubleshooting.md

 - Make sure the `Prepend note permalinks with this Shaarli instance's URL` box is checked when exporting, so that text-only/notes Shaares still point to the Shaarli instance you exported them from.
 - Depending on the number of bookmarks, the import can take some time.

-You may be interested in these Firefox addons to manage links imported from Shaarli
+You may be interested in these Firefox addons to manage bookmarks imported from Shaarli

 - [Bookmark Deduplicator](https://addons.mozilla.org/en-US/firefox/addon/bookmark-deduplicator/) - provides an easy way to deduplicate your bookmarks
 - [TagSieve](https://addons.mozilla.org/en-US/firefox/addon/tagsieve/) - browse your bookmarks by their tags